-Before any remedial massage treatment begins, a thorough patient consultation and assessment is to be performed to ascertain the patient’s current health status.
-If the patient is suitable for remedial massage and relying on the patient’s feedback to identify the areas that require attention, the therapist can then apply the relevant and appropriate treatment.
+Before any remedial massage treatment begins, thorough patient consultation and assessment are to be performed to ascertain the patient’s current health status.
+If the patient is suitable for remedial massage and relies on the patient’s feedback to identify the areas that require attention, the therapist can then apply the relevant and appropriate treatment.

 The assessment must include the development of a specific treatment plan as to the best course of treatment for the patient’s condition/injury.
 This treatment plan forms the basis of the clinical notes.
 These notes must be consistent with your association's Code of Conduct, the Unregistered Health Practitioner Act, and the additional requirements set by the individual health funds.